chemicoPy/real-estate-prediction/README.md

 # 0. Introduction
 This project focuses on building a web application to predict house prices for house buyers and house sellers.

 The value of a house is more than just location and square footage.
-Houses have several features that make up it's value.We are going to take advantage of all the features to make accurate predictions about the price of any house.
+Houses have several features that make up its value; Taking advantage of all the features to make accurate predictions about the price of any house.

-We developed our application using a series of logical steps to ensure that users can easily use the application and make accurate predictions.
+The application follows a series of logical steps to ensure that users can easily use the application and make accurate predictions.

 0) Introduction
 1) Problem definition